openconnectivityfoundation/development-support/DeviceSpy/README.md

 - OBSERVE (GET + observe flag)

-see for more instructions the help file, when the tool is installed:
+see for more instructions the help file, which will be available when the tool is installed via:

 Menu -&gt; Help -&gt; User Guide